maccman/bowline/README.txt

 Run application:
 >> script/run

+Build package for distribution:
+>> script/build

 = BINDERS

-Binders are the core of Bowline, they're classes that you can bind HTML to.
+Binders are the core of Bowline.
+They're a model abstraction for the view which you can bind HTML to.
-Binders contain data.
-If you modify the binder's data the HTML automatically updates.
-It's a one way relationship though.

-You can think of binders as similar to controllers in Rails.

-There are two types of binders, singleton and collection.
-Singleton binders are for a single data entity, such as the current logged in user.
-And it goes without saying that collection binders are for an array of data.
+Binders in turn are associated with a Model.
+When the model gets changed, the binder makes sure that the HTML stays in sync.

-You can create a collection binder like this:
+You can create a binder like this:
->> bowline-gen binder users --type collection
+>> bowline-gen binder users

-Which will generate code a bit like this: module Binders
+Which will generate code a bit like this: class UsersBinder < Bowline::Binders::Base end
-    class Users < Bowline::Collection
-    end
-  end

 Now, in the view you can bind HTML to this collection, by using the following javascript:
-  $('#users').bowline('users');
+  $('#users').bindto('users');

 You should probably become familiar with Chain.js (which bowline uses for binding): http://wiki.github.com/raid-ox/chain.js/